spookysalsa/medermade.github.io/week-1/10-technical-blog.md

 ## Release 2: Write

 Now, in your `t1-git-blog.md` file, write your blog post and address the main questions described above.
 This will be a post you share with others, so do remember to check it for clarity.
-You should imagine your audience is a n00b (newbie) to programming.
+You should imagine your audience is a newb (newbie) to programming.
 If it helps, imagine writing post on the questions above for yourself last week.

 ## Release 3: Proofread